-- Moneywise Credit Union are launching a further school based collection point at St. Vincent's Primary School in December 2015. - Moneywise Credit Union are investigating opportunities to promote the benefits of membership with staff employed by UK Asset Resolutions. - Moneywise Credit Union will be working with Home Group to promote their payroll deduction scheme and the benefits of membership to staff. - Moneywise Credit Union are working with Five Lamps to investigate opportunities to refer clients who have been refused credit union loans to Five Lamps, in a bid to stop people from turning to high interest credit options or loan sharks. - The Illegal Money Lending Team are planning to hold weeks of action in Fenham and Byker wards in February / March 2016 to raise awareness of the dangers of loan sharks.
+- Moneywise Credit Union will be launching a further school based collection point at St. Vincent's Primary School in December 2015. - Moneywise Credit Union are investigating opportunities to promote the benefits of membership with staff employed by UK Asset Resolutions (UKAR). - Moneywise Credit Union will be working with Home Group to promote their payroll deduction scheme and the benefits of membership to staff. - Moneywise Credit Union are working with Five Lamps to investigate opportunities to refer clients who have been refused credit union loans to Five Lamps, in a bid to stop people from turning to high interest credit options or loan sharks.